 In addition to magnesium, pumpkin seeds contain antioxidants, fiber, omega-3 and omega-6 fatty acids.
 All of these help to reduce cholesterol and reduce the risk of heart disease.

-There’s nothing better than eating foods that are both high in magnesium and potassium.
-Halibut is also high in niacin, phosphorous, B 12 and B6.
-Like other good fish, Halibut is high in omega-e fatty acids which are good for lowering cholesterol and heart health.
+There’s nothing better than eating foods both high in magnesium and potassium.
+Halibut is high in niacin, phosphorous, B 12 and B6.
+Like other good fish, Halibut is high in omega-3 fatty acids good for lowering cholesterol and heart health.

-A blood pressure formula I recommend contains both magnesium and B6 in addition to another beneficial BP ingredient.
-You can check out my blog post about it right here.
+A blood pressure supplement I recommend contains both magnesium and B6 in addition to 11 other beneficial BP ingredients.
+You can check it out in the manufacturer’s website, Blood Pressure Optimizer.